drFahlan/Multi-task-cell-detection-OCELOT-dataset/README.md

 This repository is part of our research documentation, which you can access here.

 The ocelot dataset is a distinguished dataset that facilitates multiscale cell detection via multitask feature integration.
 Following the release of the OCELOT dataset, we conduct:
-1. Evaluate multiple different feature integration strategies on a consistent cell detection pipeline.
+1. Evaluation of multiple different feature integration strategies on a consistent cell detection pipeline.
-2. Analyze the effect of the feature integration on the cell detection model performance.
+2. Analysis of the effect of the feature integration on the cell detection model performance.

+## Dataset
+In this research, we utilize the [OCELOT dataset](https://lunit-io.github.io/research/ocelot_dataset/).
+Further explanation regarding the dataset and how we utilize it, see [dataset](https://github.com/drFahlan/Multi-task-cell-detection-OCELOT-dataset/tree/main/dataset).

+## Method

+## Results and analysis